 The ownership test

 The second condition relates to time spent owning the house.
 Homeowners selling their home must have owned the house for two of the last five years in order to qualify for the tax break.

 “You can meet the ownership and use tests during different 2-year periods.
 However, you must meet both tests during the 5-year period ending on the date of the sale.”

-The ‘other home’ test:
+The ‘other home’ test

 There’s a third condition as well.
 You can only claim the capital gains tax exemption once every two years.
 So say you bought a home, sold it five years later, and received the tax break.
 You put that money into another home purchase, but sold that one within a year.
-That second property doesn’t qualify for the break because you already claimed the exemption for that five-year period.
+That second property doesn’t qualify for the break because you already claimed the exemption for that two-year period.

 Now, to qualify for the $500,000 exemption, a married couple must meet the following conditions:

 - At least one spouse passes the ownership test

 - Both spouses pass the use test

 - The couple files a joint tax return come tax time and were married during the calendar year that the home was sold